vcz-fr/blog/_drafts/2020-04-14-automating-postman.md

 1. The application works: it does what it claims;
 1. The application works **well**: it is performant, secure, maintainable, etc.

-That last element represents the concerns the team might have expressed while the others are common to all projects.
+That last element represents the concerns the team might have expressed while the others are common to all projects and non-negotiable.
 It is still possible to add steps before and after the aforementioned ones like syntax checking, also known as _linting_, validating dependencies, package size, etc. These are all elements to consider as the structure hereby presented is in no way complete; it is merely a framework of a classical Continuous Integration and Delivery pipeline.

 Validating that an application is performant or maintainable means that there exists a way to extract and compare KPIs somewhere.
 Testing its security or safety can rely on the detection of known anti-patterns.
 Checking the formatting